R3ddy95/ClothesDatabaseApp/README.md

 # ClothesDatabaseApp
-A simple application of a used and second hand clothes store, using only java and apache.
+A simple application of a used and second hand clothes store, using only java and JAR